Health & Nutrition

 Complete Critter has a detailed nutritional analysis for several commonly used insects.
 The Dubia Roach Depot has information on the Ca:P ratio for 20 feeder insects, as well as a critique explaining why Dubia roaches are superior to all the others.
 They're obviously biased, and if there are any problems with feeding Dubia roaches you shouldn't expect to find out about it from them.
 But the article does point out the issues that may exist in the other insects.

-As far as birds are concerned, dairy products are sort of like the opposite of eggs in some ways.
+As far as birds are concerned, dairy products are the opposite of eggs in some ways.
 All bird embryos are "fed" egg prior to hatch, but no bird eats dairy products in the wild.
 Milk is made by mammals for mammals.
 All mammals drink milk in infancy but no other animal consumes it in nature at any stage of their life.
 There's plenty in it that's alien to birds, such as unusual saturated fats that are found only in milk and coconut oil.
 But the most alien thing in it is lactose, a sugar that makes up 2% to 8% of milk (the amount varies by mammal species and by individual).
 An enzyme called lactase is required to digest this sugar, and mammals are apparently the only vertebrates that produce this enzyme because they're the only vertebrates that need it.
 Most mammals (including many humans) lose the ability to produce lactase as they reach maturity, becoming lactose intolerant in the process.
 When a lactose-intolerant individual consumes lactose, it can produce unpleasant symptoms including gas, bloating, diarrhea, and nausea.

 Birds are naturally lactose intolerant since they never had the ability to produce lactase in the first place.
 However this does not mean that they have zero ability to digest the lactose in milk products.
 Bacteria in the gut help many animal species digest foods that they could not digest on their own, and Hamilton and Mitchell reported that some researchers found lactase in the gut of "fowls" who were fed milk and others found it in the crop, indicating that some digestion was occurring.
 Douglas et al found that feeding 2 to 4 percent galactose (a component of lactose) improved the growth rate of broiler chicks.
 See Backyard Poultry for a more readable description of this study and a general discussion of the ins and outs of feeding dairy products to birds.
 In the past it was common to feed "milk sop" (bread soaked in milk) to pet birds, and a google search for milk sop birds will turn up 100-year-old references praising the practice.